RafaelKlos/RafaelKlos/README.md

 - 👋 Hi, I’m @RafaelKlos
-- 👀 I’m interested in movies, wood working, studing engineering and programming, right now, focused on data analysis
+- 👀 I’m interested in movies, wood working, studing engineering and programming with a focus on data analysis
-- 🌱 I’m currently learning Python and R
+- 🌱 I’m currently learning Python, R and SQL
-- 💞️ I’m looking to collaborate on projects to help me build a solid understand of R.
 - 📫 How to reach me rafaelfklos@gmail.com

 <!---